List of auxiliary Interstate Highways: Bypass

-In the case of an auxiliary Interstate highway which has both ends at Interstates but not the same Interstate, some states treat these as bypasses while others treat these as spurs — see Spur route above.
+In the case of an auxiliary Interstate highway which has both ends at Interstates but not the same Interstate, some states treat these as bypasses while others treat these as spurs—see Spur route above.

 Beltway

-A beltway (also known as a loop route) completely surrounds a metropolitan city, and it is often connected with multiple junctions to other routes.
+A beltway (also known as a loop route) completely surrounds a large metropolitan city, and it is often connected with multiple junctions to other routes.
 Unlike other auxiliary Interstate Highways (and by extension, all primary Interstate Highways), beltways do not have termini; however, they have a place where the highway mileage resets to zero.
 Beltways are also preceded by an even number in the first digit.